jedbrown/git-fat/README.md

 If you add `git-fat` to an existing repository, the default behavior is to not convert existing binary files to git-fat.
 Converting a file that already exists in the history for git would not save any space.
 Once the file is changed or renamed, it will then be added to the fat store.

+To setup an http server to accept git-fat requests, just configure a webserver to have a url serve up the git-fat directory on the server, and point the `.gitfat` http remote to that url.

 Related projects
 ----------------